tranek/GASDocumentation/README.md

 <a name="concepts-gc-batching-manualrpc"></a>
 ##### 4.8.7.1 Manual RPC
 Say you have a shotgun that shoots eight pellets.
 That's eight trace and impact `GameplayCues`.
 [GASShooter](https://github.com/tranek/GASShooter) takes the lazy approach of combining them into one RPC by stashing all of the trace information into the [`EffectContext`](#concepts-ge-ec) as [`TargetData`](#concepts-targeting-data).
 While this reduces the RPCs from eight to one, it still sends a lot of data over the network in that one RPC (~500 bytes).
-A more optimized approach is to send an RPC with a custom struct where you effeciently encode the hit locations or maybe you give it a random seed number to recreate/approximate the impact locations on the receiving side.
+A more optimized approach is to send an RPC with a custom struct where you efficiently encode the hit locations or maybe you give it a random seed number to recreate/approximate the impact locations on the receiving side.
 The clients would then unpack this custom struct and turn back into [locally executed `GameplayCues`](#concepts-gc-local).

 How this works:
 1. Declare a `FScopedGameplayCueSendContext`.
 This suppresses `UGameplayCueManager::FlushPendingCues()` until it falls out of scope, meaning all `GameplayCues` will be queued up until the `FScopedGameplayCueSendContext` falls out of scope.